-Go off-route and make your own adventure through one of the many specially designated Areas of Outstanding natural Beauty in this captivating region, or stick to the route and get your GT Passport stamped at some of the recommended sights, venues and attractions along the way.
+Go off-route and make your own adventure through one of the many specially designated Areas of Outstanding natural Beauty in this captivating region, or stick to the route and visit some of the recommended sights, venues and attractions along the way.

 (Cover Image: ©Skinidin House Media)